Generacija 5: 1977–1982

-Generacija 5 was officially formed on July 1, 1977, by Dragoljub Ilić "Ilke" (a former Korak member, keyboards), Jovan Rašić (a former Zlatni Prsti member, vocals), Dragan "Krle" Jovanović (a former Zdravo member, guitar), Dušan "Duda" Petrović (a former Pop Mašina member, bass guitar) and Slobodan "Boban" Đorđević (a former Korak member, drums).
-The band was named after a suggestion by Dragan Ilić's brother, composer Aleksandar "Sanja" Ilić; after reading a newspaper article about fifth generation computers, Sanja Ilić suggested the name Generacija 5.
+Generacija 5 was officially formed on 1 July 1977, by Dragoljub "Dragan" Ilić (a former Korak member, keyboards), Jovan Rašić (a former Zlatni Prsti member, vocals), Dragan "Krle" Jovanović (a former Zdravo member, guitar), Dušan "Duda" Petrović (a former Pop Mašina member, bass guitar) and Slobodan "Boban" Đorđević (a former Korak member, drums).
+The band was named after a suggestion by Dragan Ilić's brother, composer and former San leader Aleksandar "Sanja" Ilić; after reading a newspaper article about fifth generation computers, Sanja Ilić suggested the name Generacija 5.

 The band released their debut jazz rock-oriented 7-inch single with songs "Novi život" ("New Life") and "Izgubljeni san" ("Lost Dream") in May 1978.
-After the single release they performed on the rock evening of Subotica Youth Festival.
-Soon after, Petrović left the band due to his mandatory stint in the Yugoslav army, and was temporarily replaced by Miloš "Cajger" Stojisavljević.
+After the single release, they performed on the rock evening of the prominent Subotica Youth Festival.
+The band was praised by members of other Yugoslav bands for their musicianship, although part of the Yugoslav music press criticized the band for their banal lyrics and for dedicating more attention to the quality of their performance than to quality of song themselves.
+In June of the same year, Petrović left the band due to his mandatory stint in the Yugoslav army, and was temporarily replaced by Miloš "Cajger" Stojisavljević.
 Upon his return from the army in May 1979, Petrović rejoined the band.
-In 1979 Generacija 5 released their second 7-inch single, with songs "Svemu dođe kraj" ("Everything Comes to an End") and "Noćni mir" ("Night Peace").
+In 1979, Generacija 5 released their second 7-inch single, with songs "Svemu dođe kraj" ("Everything Comes to an End") and "Noćni mir" ("Night Peace").
 With "Noćni mir" they maintained their jazz rock orientation, but "Svemu dođe kraj" featured harder sound, marking the beginning of their shift towards hard rock.
-After the single release they performed at the Opatija Music Festival and won the Best Use of Traditional Music Elements Award.
+After the single release, they performed at the Opatija Music Festival, winning the Best Use of Traditional Music Elements Award.
+Their songs "Ponekad poželim i ja, da se vrate jutra" ("Sometimes I Wish for Those Mornings to Come Back") and "Svemu dođe kraj" were released on the festival's official compilation album Opatija 79 – rock grupe (Opatija 79 – Rock Bands).

-In October 1979 Rašić left the band, and was replaced by a former Zebra member Goran Milošević (brother of female rock singer Slađana Milošević), with whom the band moved towards more commercial sound.
-In November 1979 they released their third 7-inch single, featuring "Umoran od svega" ("Tired of Everything") and their cult ballad "Ti samo budi dovoljno daleko" ("Just Stay Far Enough").
-During the same year their music was used in Zoran Čalić's hit movie Foolish Years.
+In October 1979, Rašić left the band.
+He would dedicate himself to his career of pediatric dentist, performing occasionally with local bands Feeling, VIS Doktori, and Zaart Band.
+He was replaced by former Zebra member Goran Milošević (brother of female rock singer Slađana Milošević), with whom the band moved towards more commercial sound.
+In November 1979 they released their third 7-inch single, featuring "Umoran od svega" ("Tired of Everything") and their cult ballad "Ti samo budi dovoljno daleko" ("You Just Be Far Away Enough").
+During the same year, their music was used in Zoran Čalić's hit movie Foolish Years.